Personal Injury Claims

 The Burden of Proof in a Personal Injury Case

-What does "by a preponderance of the evidence" mean?
+What is "by a preponderance of the evidence" and how do you establish it?
 Learn about the burden of proof requirement in a personal injury lawsuit.

 What You'll Need to Make Your Claim